yosh-401-advanced-javascript/seattle-javascript-401d31/README.md

 ## Course Layout and Operations

-### Daily Lecture and Labs

-The facilitators folder in each day contains information for the instructional staff.
-Your daily lecture schedule should follow a format similar to the following, adjusting for your class needs.

-**Hour 1**

-Use the first hour to start the day cleanly with announcements, code review and optional extra material.
-Time is alotted for optional exercises such as an on the fly quiz, demonstrating (or pair programming with a student) one of the daily/weekly warm-ups or doing a live white-board session with one student.
-All are valuable, and should be rotated by the instructor based on the needs and rhythm of the class.

-* :05 - Introduction, Welcome, Announcements
-* :15 - Lightning Talk (1 Student per day)
-* :20 - Review / White Board / Warm-Up
-    * Q&A (Quiz Style) review of course material
-    * White Board Practice with one student, live
-    * Complete one of the daily/weekly warm-ups for or with (paired) the students
-* :20 - Code Review

-* BREAK

-**Hour 2**

-During the 2nd hour, introduce a new CS or UI concept as a short warm-up.
-This is a great time to squeeze in some CSS tricks, review recursion or reinforce anything that the students need clarification on.
-Close the hour with a solid presentation of the new material and topic for the day.
-This is where you'll do drawings, share a powerpoint and do your more traditional "lecture"

-* :30 - UI, Design, or CS Concepts
-    * i.e. SASS, Menu Styling, Design Pattern, DS&A Practice/Review
-    * Use this time to fill in gaps or elevate skills
-* :30 - Lecture on the new concept of the day
-    * Slides, Drawings, Examples, Etc.
-    * This should be mostly conceptual and high level

-* BREAK

-**Hour 3**

-Finish the day with a live coding demo that supports the class topic and sets the students up for executing their lab.

-* :55 - Live Code Demo
-    * Supportive of the day's principle concept
-* :05 - Lab Preview
-    * Go over the LAB, DESIGN, and WARM-UP assignments and set expectations

 ### Guide Repo Setup

 * Run the included `setup-401-js` shell script to create your guide repo